vestrel00/contacts-android/README.md

 > For more info, read [How do I learn more about the API entities?](/howto/howto-learn-more-about-api-entities.md)

-### There's a lot more
+## Setup

+There is no setup required.
+It's up to you how you want to create and retain instances of the `contacts.core.Contacts(context)` API.
+For more info, read [How do I setup the Contacts API?](/howto/howto-setup-contacts-api.md)

+It is also useful to read [How do I learn more about the API entities?](/howto/howto-learn-more-about-api-entities.md)

+## More than enough APIs that will allow you to build your own contacts app!

 This library is capable of doing more than just querying contacts.
+Actually, you can build your own full-fledged contacts app with it!

-Let's take a look at a few of them here.
+Let's take a look at a few other APIs this library provides...

 To get the first 20 gmail emails ordered by email address in descending order,